menu

 Overview

 Greenwich is a tiny coastal town (i.e. on the ocean, a bay, or inlet) located in the state of New Jersey.
 With a population of 251 people and just one neighborhood, Greenwich is the 516th largest community in New Jersey.
-Greenwich has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Much of the housing stock in Greenwich was built prior to World War II, making it one of the older and more historic towns in the country.

 Occupations and Workforce